Back in 1969, a guy called Laurence Peter made a shrewd observation and published a book on it – The Peter Principle.

 Researchers at the University of Minnesota and Yale University analyzed data from 214 firms and found that promotion decisions are based on an employee’s current performance level.
 However, the current/latest performance level does not correctly predict performance after a promotion.

 Many promotions involve moving away from a technical job profile and adapting to a managerial job profile.
-Management requires managerial skills – such as accountability, problem-solving in team conflicts, decision making after technical counsel, etc. Technical jobs don’t always involve these skills.
+Management requires managerial skills – such as accountability, problem-solving in team conflicts, decision-making after technical counsel, etc. Technical jobs don’t always involve these skills.
 There is incongruence between one’s current and future job profiles if this happens.

-Edward P. Lazear took a different approach to understand the Peter principle.
+Edward P. Lazear[5] took a different approach to understanding the Peter principle.
 He says that the incompetence is not a mistake committed by an employer/employee.
 It is a statistical artifact.
 Let us see how.
 He argues that regression to the mean is at play.
 What does that mean?

 Regression to the mean is a statistical phenomenon where one variable tends to be closer to the expected average if it was measured to be extreme.
 Say you are playing a game on your phone.
-You make a score of 1000 which is really high.
+You make a score of 1000, which is really high.
 The next time you play, your score is likely to be close to the mean.
-If you’ve scored very poorly in an exam, you are just statistically likely to score better if you retake it.
+If you’ve scored very poorly on an exam, you are just statistically likely to score better if you retake it.

-Why is this so important for understanding promotions and work-place incompetence?
+Why is this so important for understanding promotions and workplace incompetence?

 Say employee X has been outperforming everyone for a good 3 months and his sales were incredible.
 He might earn a promotion.
 Every sales rep wants to be that guy right?
 This guy is likely to suck at sales right after a quick promotion.
 Why?
 His performance will regress toward the mean.
 He will be average in his next sales round.
 Promotion or no promotion, he would still regress toward the mean.